Coston, Norfolk

-Coston is a village and former civil parish, now in the parish of Brandon Parva, Coston, Runhall and Welborne, in the English county of Norfolk.
+Coston is a village and former civil parish, now in the parish of Brandon Parva, Coston, Runhall and Welborne, in the South Norfolk district, in the English county of Norfolk.

 Coston is located 4.2 mi north-west of Wymondham and 10 mi west of Norwich.
 The village is located on the course of the River Yare.

 History

 Coston's name is of joint Anglo-Saxon and Viking origin and derives from an amalgamation from the Old English and Old Norse for Karr's farmstead or settlement.

 Coston does not feature in the Domesday Book.

 Two businesses that are accessible to the public operate in Coston.
 A booking only fishing venue (carp) at Coston Day Ticket Fishing Lake and the Coston Hall Dairy where raw milk can be purchased.

 On 1 April 1935 the parish was abolished and merged with Runhall.

 Geography

 The village is divided from nearby Runhall by the River Yare.
 In 1931 the parish had a population of 33, this was the last time separated population statistics for collated for Coston.